 This year's lineup includes a veterans' ceremony, the return of the helicopter, and a record number of bicycles to be won and/or given away.

 "The planning committee has really done a bang-up job," Police Chief Tim Motherway said.
 "It's become the premier family event in the community.
 Kids aren't running around all over the place, they're moving around the park with their families."

-Page 2 of 2 - "One of the main purposes is to get kids to feel comfortable around police, firefighters and public officials so they know they can approach them whenever they need or want to," Genereux said.
+"One of the main purposes is to get kids to feel comfortable around police, firefighters and public officials so they know they can approach them whenever they need or want to," Genereux said.
 "It's really become quite the event for us."